The algebraic boundary of the sonc cone: Acknowledgments

 \section{Acknowledgments}

-This project was initiated during the spring semester on ``Tropical Geometry, Amoebas, and Polytopes'' at Institut Mittag-Leffler (IML), and we thank the Swedish Reserach Council under grant no.~2016-06596 for the excellent working conditions.
+We thank the anonymous referees for their numerous helpful comments.
+This project was initiated during the spring semester on ``Tropical Geometry, Amoebas, and Polytopes'' at Institut Mittag-Leffler (IML), and we thank the Swedish Research Council under grant no.~2016-06596 for the excellent working conditions.
 We cordially thank St{\'e}phane Gaubert for the enlightening discussions.
 JF was supported by Vergstiftelsen during his stay at IML.
 JF gratefully acknowledges the support of SNSF grant \#159240 ``Topics in tropical and real geometry,'' the NCCR SwissMAP project, and the Netherlands Organization for Scientific Research (NWO), grant TOP1EW.15.313.
 TdW was supported by the DFG grant WO 2206/1-1.